-I have either been cited in or interviewed by the press for my research on information ethics and policy issues associated with educational data mining and learning analytics.
+I have either been cited in or interviewed by the press for my research on information ethics and policy issues associated with data mining, analytics, and privacy in relation to higher education and other contexts.
 I appreciate the opportunity to engage the public with my research in this way.

 |The Daily Mail.
 “Missouri university is tracking new students’ class attendance by making them download an app which accesses their location through their phone’s GPS.”||2020|